Age of Discovery: Technology: Ship design and the compass

 Technological advancements that were important to the Age of Exploration were the adoption of the magnetic compass and advances in ship design.

 The compass was an addition to the ancient method of navigation based on sightings of the sun and stars.
-The compass had been used for navigation in China by the 11th century and was adopted by the Arab traders in the Indian Ocean.
+It was invented during the Chinese Han dynasty and had been used for navigation in China by the 11th century.
+It was adopted by Arab traders in the Indian Ocean.
 The compass spread to Europe by the late 12th or early 13th century.
 Use of the compass for navigation in the Indian Ocean was first mentioned in 1232.
 The first mention of use of the compass in Europe was in 1180.
 The Europeans used a "dry" compass, with a needle on a pivot.
 The compass card was also a European invention.

-The Javanese built ocean going merchant ships called po since at least the 1st century AD.
-It was over 50 m in length and had a freeboard of 5.2–7.8 m.
-The po was capable of carrying 700 people together with more than 10,000 hú (斛) of cargo (250–1000 tons according to various interpretations).
-They are built with multiple planks to resist storms, and had 4 sails plus a bowsprit sail.

-Ships grew in size, required smaller crews and were able to sail longer distances without stopping.
-This led to significant lower long-distance shipping costs by the 14th century.
-Cogs remained popular for trade because of their low cost.
-Galleys were also used in trade.